Understanding Self-Supervised Pretraining with Part-Aware Representation Learning: Experiments

 We have the following observations from Table~\ref{tab:imagenet_classification}. \ding{182} The supervised model, DeiT performs better than self-supervised models at object-level recognition. \ding{183} The models that leverage contrastive learning, \ie, MoCo, DINO, and iBOT, show superior linear probing performance than MIM-based models, demonstrating they contain more object-aware high-level semantics. \ding{184} MIM-based models, \eg, CAE, show inferior results in linear probing while competitive results with contrastive-based methods in attentive probing.
 The reason might be that MIM is capable of attending to all the regions, including non-object regions in an image, thus needs a spatial feature selection step to attend to the object part, which is pointed out in~\cite{cae_chen2022context}.
 BEiT and MAE perform inferior in linear and attentive probes, implying that the two methods are less capable of learning semantics.

+\textbf{Object-level retrieval.} We evaluate the object-level retrieval performance on two datasets, \ie, CIFAR10~\citep{krizhevsky2009learning} and COCO~\citep{lin2014microsoft}.
+For CIFAR10, we directly use each image (resized to $224\times224$) to perform the retrieval task.
+For COCO, we build the retrieval database by leveraging the bounding box (that is approximately square) in the annotation file to crop the objects and resizing to $224\times224$.
+The retrieval results are reported in Table~\ref{tab:quantitative_object_retrieval}.
+One can see that DeiT obtains the best performance over self-supervised methods in both datasets, showing stronger object-aware capability.
+Besides, we also notice that for part-to-whole SSL methods, \eg, MoCo v3, the projected feature has higher accuracy than the encoded one, possibly because the projection boosts the object-aware representations, which further supports our part-to-whole hypothesis.

 \textbf{Object-level semantic segmentation.} We perform linear evaluation on ADE20K~\citep{ade20k_zhou2019semantic} to show the object-level semantic capabilities of the pretrained models.
 A $4\times$ bilinear interpolation and a single $1\times 1$ convolutional layer for pixel labeling are attached to the frozen encoder.
+The learning rate ($4e-4$), training iterations ($160k$), and batch size ($16$) among all the experiments maintain the same during training for fair comparisons.
+The input size is set to $512 \times 512$ following previous works~\citep{bao2021beit, he2021masked, cae_chen2022context, zhou2021ibot}.

 We can see from Table~\ref{tab:ADE20K_segmentation} that the supervised model DeiT outperforms all self-supervised models except iBOT, including contrastive learning and MIM methods on ADE20K object-level segmentation.
 This implies that these self-supervised models are not strong at object-level understanding, which is consistent with the observations for image classification. iBOT~\citep{zhou2021ibot}, as a combination of contrastive learning and MIM, shows surprisingly better performance than the supervised model DeiT on ADE20K, implying the power of combining contrastive learning and masked image modeling for downstream tasks.